tomasulo/dynamic-gradle-master/README.md

 ## Usage

-The dynamic master includes all projects on the same level as subprojects.
+The dynamic master automatically includes all projects on the same level as subprojects.
 For this example `gradlew projects` produces this:

     Root project 'master'
     +--- Project ':project_a'